 Therefore, if the agent is a letting agent performing letting agency work or a property manager performing property management work in England and they receive money which is held on behalf of another person, they will be known as a regulated property agent and belonging to an approved or designated client money protection scheme is required from 1 April 2019.

-Client money means money held on behalf of another person but does not include tenancy deposits which are protected under an approved tenancy deposit scheme.
+Client money means money held on behalf of another person but does not include money held in accordance with an authorised tenancy deposit scheme.

 Although each scheme may vary as to requirements to join, generally, the following will be required (taken from CM Protect):